tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 ## Physical and logical access

-Stedin's substations are fenced and may be watched, so a physical breach, a cut fence, footprints, someone on the surveillance record, leaves its own evidence.
+The substations are fenced and may be watched, so a physical breach, a cut fence, footprints, someone on the surveillance record, leaves its own evidence.
 The forensically useful move is to set that physical record against the logical one.
 A badge swipe with no one on the footage points to a cloned badge or a falsified log; a person on the footage with no badge swipe points to a cloned badge, a physical key, or a failed reader.
 Authorised work lines up on both sides: someone physically at the substation, logged into the SCADA or engineering tool over the same window, with a work order that matches the change.
 Where physical presence, logical session and documented work all agree the sequence is internally consistent; where one is missing, the work is suspicious.
-Whatever authentication factors are in place the logs show whether a session carried a valid one, so a session without it stands out; whether Stedin runs multifactor on SCADA access is not publicly established.
+Whatever authentication factors are in place the logs show whether a session carried a valid one, so a session without it stands out; whether the operator runs multifactor on SCADA access is not publicly established.

-*Last updated: 12 July 2026*
+*Last updated: 13 July 2026*